Gāya Surendorff - DCA External Facilitator

 We take your individual circumstances into account – from the time of diagnosis and each day forward.
 We can help you understand a recent diagnosis, treatment options, learn practical ways to manage your symptoms, and make healthy choices for living well with multiple sclerosis.
 We also work closely with neurologists, health professionals and service providers in your local community.

-Introducing premium on demand wellness and care packages in and out of home whenever you need them.
-Whether you are looking for wellness support for yourself or one of your family members, we'd love to work with you to create a tailored Wellness Program in the home or in the office that gives you the very best outcomes for the ones you love.
+Welcome to the NurseWatch community.
+A premium on demand care and wellness packages in and out of home whenever you need them.
+Whether you are looking for supportive care in the home or wellness services for yourself or one of your family members, we'd love to work with you to create a tailored Program in the home or office that gives you the very best outcomes for the ones you love.
 We offer premium care that is people-centred and inclusive and available in convenient time blocks to suit your schedule.
-Our online booking service and immediate confirmation make choosing a specialist Compassionaire whenever you need us as easy as booking a flight.
+Our online booking service and immediate confirmation make choosing a specialist Nurse whenever you need us as easy as booking a flight.

 Pinsent Masons is a global professional services business with law at its core.
 We focus on innovation and for us, this means fundamentally changing how high quality legal advice is delivered.
 Our advice is based not just on technical legal expertise and commerciality, but informed by strategic D&I engagement.
 It's not just about law and compliance.
 Our aim is to support our clients in optimising their workforces, enabling everyone to make business better for people.

 Pride in Diversity is the national not-for-profit employer support program for LGBTI workplace inclusion.
 Pride in Diversity publishes the Australian Workplace Equality Index (AWEI), Australia’s national benchmarking instrument for LGBTI workplace inclusion.